Our family spends a lot of time at this gorgeous Bed and Breakfast in the pretty Jervis Bay town of Huskisson.

 This was back in the days I was a loveless spinster with cats.

 We all turned up back in Australia at the same time.
 Kate and Steve made a massive sea change, from the glam world of TV in Sydney to the busy world of the B&B in Husky.
-They still do make the odd film though.

 If you’re looking for a more relaxing holiday than the general beach house stay, where cooking and cleaning must be done, this B&B might be for you and your family.